 - Guaranteed rent (3 or 5-year term).

-- Rent payable even if property if EMPTY
+- Rent payable even if the property is EMPTY

 - We will pay all utility/council tax bills

 - On certain schemes majority of the day to day maintenance of your property will be carried out for FREE

 - Some of the schemes do not require furniture